Code2Empower/cuppathink/README.md

 ## **Content & CMS**
 StoryBlok is the current CMS.
 There is a posts section, which has a schema defined for all articles.
 All other content is stored via page name, or global `app` data.
 There is also a `static-data.js` file in the `src/js/constants` folder, which contains data that should not need frequent updates.
 There are several functions for parsing StoryBlok data, and making it easier to reference in the app.
 These functions live in `src/js/helpers/helpers.js`.

 Anchor tag parameters like `target` and `rel` are handled via app logic.
 Whenever a string is passed to `purifyHTML`, which lives in `./js/helpers/helpers.js`, an optional second param can be passed.
-It can be `'both'` to add `rel='nofollow noreferrer` and target='_blank' or `'target'`, which only adds the target param.
-All cases, even without this param, will recieve `rel=noopener` on any exteral links, as a security step.
+It can be `'both'` to add `rel='nofollow noreferrer` and `target='_blank'` or `'target'`, which only adds the target param.
+All cases, even without this param, will recieve `rel='noopener'` on any exteral links, as a security step.

 ## **Architecture**
 ### index.html